NelsonPython/Driving_Experiment/README.md

 # Drive I-5

 This is the repository for the [Drive I-5 tutorial](http://i18nelson.com/Tutorial-DriveI5/EVehicles.htm) that runs in the [AI Lab](https://github.com/NelsonPython/AI_Lab).
-You can build your own AI Lab by following these [instructions](https://github.com/NelsonPython/AI_Lab) or you can <a href="http://www.i18nelson.com/contactMe.php">schedule time in the AI Lab</a>.
+You can build your own lab by following these [instructions](https://github.com/NelsonPython/AI_Lab) or you can <a href="http://www.i18nelson.com/contactMe.php">schedule time in the AI Lab</a>.

 First, follow these instructions to configure each device:</h2>